 #5 Sleeping Too Little Or Too Much

-Adequate amount of sleep is vital for your sufficient functioning.
+An adequate amount of sleep is vital for your sufficient functioning.
 If you don’t get enough of it, you’ll experience general fatigue, slower reaction level and lower ability to focus.
 More importantly, lack of sleep can also damage your weight and health in the long-run.

 A study by the University of Chicago found that sleep deprivation directly increases the risk of obesity.
 They have found that endocannabinoid systems are connected to hedonic eating.
-When your body is restricted from sleep its endocannabinoid levels raises.
+When your body is restricted from sleep its endocannabinoid levels rise.
 This results in increased desire to eat for pure pleasure and inability to resist snacking.
 Well, I think we all know how this can end up…

 We all have bad habits and unfortunately, these 5 are among the common ones.
 They can easily sabotage your diet and your health as well.
 I know that trying to get rid of them is not an easy job at all.
 Therefore, I’ll bring you some great mobile apps next week that will make it a lot easier.
 Because no one wants to throw their hard work of dieting and exercising in the trash, right?